 The sketch $z_{\mathcal{X}}$ can be seen as the mean of the generalized moment defined by the feature map $\Phi$, i.e., $z_{\mathcal{X}} = \mathbb{E}_{x \sim \pi_{N}} \Phi(x)$, where $\pi_{N} := \sum_{i=1}^{N} \delta_{x_{i}}/N$ is the empirical distribution of the dataset $\mathcal{X}$.
 In other words, $z_{\mathcal{X}} = \mathcal{A} \pi_{N}$, where $\mathcal{A}$ is the so-called sketching operator $\mathcal{A}: \mathcal{P}(\mathbb{R}^{d}) \rightarrow \mathbb{R}$ on $\mathcal{P}(\mathbb{R}^{d})$, the set of probability distributions on $\mathbb{R}^{d}$, defined by

-A theoretical analysis of compressive clustering using random Fourier features was conducted in~\citep{GrBlKeTr21,BeGr22}.
+A theoretical analysis of compressive clustering using random Fourier features was conducted in~\citet{GrBlKeTr21,BeGr22}.
 In particular, it was shown that the sketch size $m$ must depend on the ambient dimension $d$ of the dataset and the number $k$ of centroids in order to recover the centroids with high probability.
-More precisely, a sufficient sketch size was shown to scale as $\mathcal{O}(k^2 d)$, while numerical investigation in~\citep{KeTrTrGr17} showed that a sketch size $m = \mathcal{O}(k d)$ is enough in practice to recover the cluster centroids.
-Alternatively, data-dependent Nyström feature maps were shown to require a sketch size that depends on the effective dimension of the dataset, which may be smaller than $\mathcal{O}(kd)$~\cite{ChCaDeRo22}.
+More precisely, a sufficient sketch size was shown to scale as $\mathcal{O}(k^2 d)$, while numerical investigation in~\citet{KeTrTrGr17} showed that a sketch size $m = \mathcal{O}(k d)$ is enough in practice to recover the cluster centroids.
+Alternatively, data-dependent Nyström feature maps were shown to require a sketch size that depends on the effective dimension of the dataset, which may be smaller than $\mathcal{O}(kd)$~\citep{ChCaDeRo22}.
 In these works, centroid recovery was achieved by addressing the following inverse problem

 where $\Theta \subset \mathbb{R}^{d}$ is a compact set.
-As a heuristic to address ths non-convex moment-matching problem,~\cite{KeTrTrGr17} proposed Compressive Learning-OMP (CL-OMPR), which is an adaptation of Orthonormal Matching Pursuit, a widely used algorithm in the field of sparse recovery~\citep{MaZh93,PaReKr93}.
+As a heuristic to address the non-convex moment-matching problem,~\cite{KeTrTrGr17} proposed Compressive Learning-OMP (CL-OMPR), which is an adaptation of {\em Orthonormal Matching Pursuit} (OMP), a widely used algorithm in the field of sparse recovery~\citep{MaZh93,PaReKr93}.
 In a nutshell, CL-OMPR minimizes the residual $\|z_{\mathcal{X}} - \sum_{i=1}^{k} \alpha_{i}\Phi(c_i) \|$ by adding ``atoms'' $\Phi(c_{i})$ in a greedy fashion; see~\Cref{alg:CLOMP_simplified} for a simplified version of CL-OMPR and~\Cref{alg:CLOMP} in~\Cref{app:clomp} for the details.

+The definition of CL-OMPR was indeed inspired by a variant of OMP, namely OMP {\em with replacement} (OMPR), and adapted to the continuous setting with gradient descent steps.
+This is similar in spirit to Sliding Franke-Wolfe \citep{denoyelle_sliding_2020}, a continuous adaptation of Franke-Wolfe which is itself related to OMP, see e.g. \citet{Cherfaoui}.

 Despite a promising behaviour in several empirical proofs of concept, CL-OMPR is only a heuristic and our first main contribution in the next section is to highlight its weaknesses, before using the resulting diagnoses to propose a new decoder and demonstrating the resulting improved performance and robustness.